 Rules & Regulations:

-Open Comp is based on a Open Comp format, which also now uses a Split ".500 & .400 Pro Tree" start system.
+Open Comp is based on a Open Comp format.
 Any modifications, any tires, any vehicle weight, or power adders are permitted.
 Trans-brakes and 2-3 step Rev-Limiters are permitted.
 Delay boxes, Throttle-stop, crossover boxes, or any "reaction-time related" electronic aides (See Electronics Policies Below) are strictly prohibited.
 Since this is a "All Run Field" if a racer misses all qualifying sessions, they still can be placed on the bottom of the ladder if the driver notifies WCSA Officials prior to Eliminations.
 At that time the driver must choose an ET without making a pass in any other class.

 Engine Oil-Retention Device: